 Preventing offensive or hurtful behaviour between colleagues is important in all workplaces, but perhaps even more so at sea.
 Seafaring is characterised by demanding physical working conditions, potentially hazardous tasks, long hours of work and high levels of stress and fatigue.
 Seafaring is also described as a 'lonely life'.
 Not only are seafarers away from family and friends for very long periods of time, many seafarers live isolated lives while onboard.
 Crew members may have very different cultural and ethnic backgrounds and the organisational, and associated social, structure onboard is usually strongly hierarchical.
-An increasing degree of to automation onboard ships has led to smaller crews, which means that the team ling its completeness or timeliness.
-The content in this article does not constitute professional advice, and any reliance on such onboard is even more wulnerable, and dependent on good, collaborationess, shall not be held liable for any loss, expense, or damage of any kind whatsoever arising from reliance on the information provided, irrespective of whether it is sourced from Gard AS, its shareholders, correspondents, or other contributors.
+An increasing degree of automation onboard ships has led to smaller crews, which means that the team onboard is even more vulnerable and dependent on good collaboration.